 - One day off.

-I?m really curious about how this all works with my client.
-I?m obviously relying a lot on her feedback!
+I’m really curious about how this all works with my client.

 I shared a google doc with her training plan, so she can make notes on the plan about how training went that day.

-As always, if you have questions or comments about using menstrual cycles to boost performance, post them here or email me at email@example.com.
+As always, if you have questions or comments about using menstrual cycles to boost performance, post them here or contact me.